-Since 1986, Tav has conducted hundreds of trainings and workshops and supported thousands of individuals in their deep inner work.
-In1990, he became the primary faculty member of GTT, working alongside Stanislav Grof, M.D. (co-creator, with Christina Grof, of Holotropic Breathwork, and author of Psychology of the Future, The Cosmic Game, and When the Impossible Happens).
-In 1998, Tav, along with Cary Sparks, took over GTT from the Grofs, and he currently leads and oversees a network of seminars and events all over Europe; North and South America; and Australia.
+From 1986 until close to his death, Tav conducted hundreds of trainings and workshops and supported thousands of individuals in their deep inner work.
+In 1990, he became the primary faculty member of GTT, working alongside Stanislav Grof, M.D. (co-creator, with Christina Grof, of Holotropic Breathwork®, and author of Psychology of the Future, The Cosmic Game, and When the Impossible Happens).
+In 1998, Tav, along with Cary Sparks, took over GTT from the Grofs, and he led and oversaw a network of seminars and events all over Europe; North and South America; and Australia.

-Tav is the author of four books, a training manual, and a CD series.
-In his latest book, The Power Within: Becoming, Being, and the Holotropic Paradigm published in November, 2016, Tav shares a wealth of wisdom from his deep understanding of Holotropic Breathwork.
+Tav was the author of four books, a training manual, and five professionally produced CDs.
+In his most recent book, The Power Within: Becoming, Being, and the Holotropic Paradigm published in 2016, Tav shares a wealth of wisdom from his deep understanding of Holotropic Breathwork®.
 He shows how a holotropic paradigm can inform all sorts of settings, from the therapeutic to the personal and interpersonal, and more.

 His work for four years in a traditional recovery environment, and his experience of the limitations of the current treatment model, were the inspiration for Tav’s first book, The Wide Open Door: The 12 Steps, Spiritual Tradition, and the New Psychology.
 In this groundbreaking text, he pioneered the wellness approach to addiction and recovery.
 International lecturer and author Rokelle Lerner calls the book a “stunning synthesis of psychology, spirituality, and Twelve Step traditions” and “an important contribution to the addictions field.”